The Famous Five aged over the course of their adventures – the humans,

 indication that the adventures (especially the later ones) are not

-After the first six books started selling so incredibly well she started writing more of them.
+After the first six books started selling so incredibly well Enid Blyton started writing more of them.
 Wikipedia says By the end of 1953 more than six million copies had been sold.
 Today, more than two million copies of the books are sold each year, making them one of the biggest-selling series for children ever written.
 Over a hundred million books have been sold.
 No supporting link is provided for the claim.

 Book starts with planning the trip, six days before they leave for